dhis2/dhis2-docs/README.md

 ### Adding images

-Image resources should be included inside a folder structure beginning with `resources/images/` relative to the document. e.g. for the chapter `content/android/android-event-capture-app.cm`, the images are somewhere under `content/android/resources/images/<rest-of-path>`. _The images will be collected under `resources/images/content/android/<rest-of-path>` relative to the master document, when the the files are pre-processed for generation._
+Image resources should be included inside a folder structure beginning with `resources/images/` relative to the current document. e.g. for the chapter `content/android/android-event-capture-app.cm`, the images are somewhere under `content/android/resources/images/<rest-of-path>`. _The images will be collected under `resources/images/content/android/<rest-of-path>` relative to the master document, when the the files are pre-processed for generation._

 ### Section references